 In addition, Bernard Ille, one of our directors, served as a director of Landmark for many years until he resigned in March 2011.
-In light of the Barton Note and Mr. Ille's past relationship with Landmark, our Board of Directors appointed a special committee for the purpose of reviewing and determining whether the LSB should purchase the Oklahoma and Texas Real Estate.
-The special committee believed, based on an analysis of a real estate consultant, that the price that we were to pay for the properties approximated the market value, and also believed that these properties, when developed, have the potential to establish a model geothermal community.
+In light of the Barton Note and Mr. Ille's past relationship with Landmark, our Board of Directors appointed a special committee for the purpose of reviewing and determining whether LSB should purchase the Texas Real Estate.
+The special committee believed, based on an analysis of a real estate consultant, that the price that we were to pay for the Texas Real Estate approximated the market value, and also believed that the Texas Real Estate, when developed, has the potential to establish a model geothermal community.